Information about exchanging your home with another council or housing association tenant.

 Will I be allowed to exchange my property?

-You will not be able to exchange your property if:
+Generally, you will not be able to exchange your property if:

 - you, or either of the tenants, has a Notice of Seeking Possession and/or a court order against you - for example for arrears or anti-social behaviour, or